 If Company possesses an automated stress test, Company should, if possible, deliver all the files required to run that stress test to the Development Team for Microsoft to run in its test labs.
 Microsoft will be responsible for any third-party licensing that may be required to run the stress test in its test labs.

+There is no cost charged to Company by Microsoft for its participation in the JDP, other than any costs associated with the MCS or EPM, if Company elects to retain these services, or for the SQL Server products provided to Company under any license or other agreement between Company and Microsoft, including, but not limited to, the Premier Support Agreement.

 Microsoft Actions